JuliaDiff/TaylorSeries.jl/paper/paper.md

 be generated with `generate_hermite_polynomials(BigInt, 100)` to ensure using extended integer precision.

-As a second example, we shall describe a *numeric* form of obtaining the Hermite polynomials from the generating function.
-The n-th Hermite polynomial corresponds to the n-th derivative of the Taylor expansion with respect to `t` of the function `exp(2t*x-t^2)`.
+As a second example, we describe a *numeric* way of obtaining the Hermite polynomials from its generating function.
+The n-th Hermite polynomial corresponds to the n-th derivative of the function `exp(2t*x-t^2)`.

 ```julia
 julia> 𝒢(x,t) = exp(2*t*x-t^2); # generating function; 𝒢 is typed as \scrG<TAB>